laravel/docs/collections.md

 <a name="method-diffkeys"></a>
 #### `diffKeys()` {#collection-method}

-The `diffKeys` method compares the collection against another collection or a plain PHP `array` based on it's keys:
+The `diffKeys` method compares the collection against another collection or a plain PHP `array` based on its keys:

     $collection = collect([
         'one' => 10,